oskarth/praxis/README.md

 Need to get better at manipulating collection, defining and testing interfaces.
 OK code, but far from optimal for problem.
 Discrepency in one answer; unclear why.*

+*October 2, 2015.
+Binary search in Clojure.
+Only had an hour late at nighh - keep doing in the morning for better concentration.
+Not very pretty and most likely buggy, more testing needed.*